sxcdennis/Ansible/README.md

 # Ansible

-Ansible is a configuration management tool used to automate installations and configurations.
+Ansible is known as a configuration management tool used to automate installations and configurations.
 This is a small documentation of what Ansible is in my definition and some of the problems I try to solve with it.
 For most of the examples I'll be using **Vagrant** as a tool for managing my Virtual Machines.

 # Table of Contents